tudelft3d/geo2021/faq/index.md

 #### Which Graduation Manual applies to me?

-The [Graduation Manual]({{ "/rules/" | prepend: site.baseurl }}), and thus the rules, change almost every year.
-The differences are usually small, but some are significant (eg submitting a reflection, role of co-reader, etc).

 You have to follow the rules of the year when you started your graducation work.
 Even if it takes you 2+ years to complete, the rules that applied when you started are the rules that apply during your whole graduation process.

+The [graduation guide]({{ "/rules/" | prepend: site.baseurl }}), and thus the rules, change almost every year.
+The differences are usually small, but some are significant (eg submitting a reflection, role of co-reader, etc).

+Note iIf you started before the 2025-2026 academic year, the differences are big and you should be looking at the <a href="https://3d.bk.tudelft.nl/courses/geo2020/">GEO2020 website</a> instead.

 - - -